-ENG 121 English Composition I: GT-CO1 3 Credits
+ENG 121 English Composition I: GT-CO1

 Emphasizes the planning, writing, and revising of compositions, including the development of critical and logical thinking skills.
-This course includes a minimum of five compositions that stress analytical, evaluative, and persuasive/argumentative writing.
-Prerequisite: MUST HAVE APPROPRIATE PLACEMENT SCORE.
-This course is approved as part of the Colorado Statewide Guaranteed transfer curriculum GT-CO1.
+This course includes a wide variety of compositions that stress analytical, evaluative, and persuasive/argumentative writing.

-ENG 122 English Composition II: GT-CO2 3 Credits
+ENG 122 English Composition II: GT-CO2

-Expands and refines the objectives of English Composition I. Emphasizes critical/logical thinking and reading, problem definition, research strategies, and writing analytical, evaluative, and/or persuasive papers that incorporate research.
-Prerequisite: ENG 121.
-This course is approved as part of the Colorado Statewide Guaranteed transfer curriculum GT-CO1.
+Expands and refines the objectives of English Composition I. Emphasizes critical/logical thinking and reading, problem definition, research strategies, and writing analytical, evaluative, and/or argumentative compositions.